no-be/odroid-c2/README.md

 ## timer

-meson : currently upstream timer
+meson : current upstream timer

 26_30 : means that the IRQs tested for the timer are between 26 and 30
 10_14 : means that the IRQs tested for the timer are between 10 and 14